SenorAgosto/ComponentFactory/README.md

 ### Quick Tour

-You define a pure virtual interface for your components to be stored in the factory.
+You define a pure virtual component interface, the ComponentFactory then instantiates concrete instances of this interface returning references to them on request.

     class Interface
     {